 Coffeebar offers these blends, as well as bespoke blends, through our private label program.
 Some of our customers create their custom blends as holiday gifts for clients.
 Other customers retail them under their own brand.
 (We never “roast and tell”, but you may be enjoying Coffeebar Coffee in more places than Coffeebar!)

-Finally, we’re excited to introduce our brand new blend, Davey’s Diner, named after none other than our Director of Coffee.
+Finally, we’re excited to introduce our brand new blend, Davey’s Diner, named after none other than David.
 It’s the diner coffee you always wanted to drink: smooth and rich, with notes of pipe tobacco, toasted walnut, and barley malt—like you remember, just better.
 Davey’s Diner was created primarily for our wholesale customers in the restaurant and hospitality world.
 One glance at the classic glass carafe on the label and you get a hint of its nostalgic flavor profile.
 It’s a bit unique in the Coffeebar band of blends.